Freakwill/pyrimidine/paper/paper.md

 \end{equation}
 where the symbol $\{\cdot\}$ signifies either a set, or a sequence to emphasize the order of the elements.
 The notation $S[A]$ mimicks Python syntax, borrowed from the built-in `typing` module.

 Building upon the concept, we define a population in `pyrimidine` as a container of individuals.
 The introduction of multi-population further extends this notion, representing a container of populations, referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
-It even allows to define containers in higher order, such as a container of multi-populations.
+It even allows users to define containers in higher order, such as a container of multi-populations.

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
 Similarly, a chromosome might be viewed as a container of genes (implemented by the arrays in practice).